COVID-19 Entry Policy of St. Eustatius Effective as of 28th April 2021

 Registration is however required before entering St. Eustatius and the requirements as described below must be fulfilled.
 This is applicable for people entering by boat and people entering by plane.

-Persons from high risk countries need to have a negative COVID 19-PCR test taken within 72 hours before arriving on Statia.
+Persons from high risk countries need to have a negative COVID 19-NAAT test taken within 72 hours before arriving on Statia.

-Medical patients returning with flights (organized by ZVK) from Aruba, Bonaire, Curacao and Sint Maarten are exempted from the testing requirements.
+Medical patients returning with ZVK organised flights from Aruba, Bonaire, Curacao and Sint Maarten are exempted from the testing requirements.

 Everybody entering Statia needs to fill in a travel questionnaire, which can be found on the website : Questionnaire.
 The form has to be filled in between 48 and 12 hours before arrival.